dimitri-nicolo/calico/visibility/packetcapture.md

 [Service Graph]({{site.baseurl}}/visibility/get-started-cem) lets you access captured traffic for your workload endpoints.

 By selecting a service graph vertex that corresponds to a namespace, you can schedule a capture job that selects all workload endpoints within that particular namespace.
+Other vertex types supported are: service, service groups and replica sets.

 ![initiate-capture-job]({{site.baseurl}}/images/initiate-capture-job.png)